Why you should be taking note of cloud native NFVI

 A new Ericsson webinar on how to implement cloud native in the telco cloud

 We have recently produced a content rich webinar on the topics above.
-The on-demand webinar gives insights into the benefits of cloud native applications, as well the design principles and how to design cloud-native applications for the telco cloud.
+The on-demand webinar gives insights into the benefits of cloud native, as well the design principles and how to design cloud-native applications for the telco cloud.
 It explains the evolution of the NFVI architecture and the steps needed to introduce Kubernetes into the NFVI to cater for both VMs and containers, which will be essential for 5G.

 The presentation is hosted by two of our leading experts in cloud-native architectures and design: